pricingassistant/mrq/docs/best-practices.md

       retry_current_job()
 ```

-Remember to add the base recurring jobs as explained in [Jobs maintenance](jobs-maintenance.md) to have `retry` jobs actuallt requeued.
+Remember to add the base recurring jobs as explained in [Jobs maintenance](jobs-maintenance.md) to have `retry` jobs actually requeued.

 ## Using your own base Task class